Police: Dubuque driver injured after brake failure sends vehicle into yard, over retaining wall

 Police said a Dubuque man was injured last week when his vehicle’s brakes failed, causing him to drive into a residential yard and tumble over a retaining wall.

 Derrick.
 R. Clark, 43, was driving west on Pearl Street at about 7:45 p.m.
 Wednesday, according to a Dubuque police report.
-As he approached the intersection with Gilliam Street, he noticed his brakes no longer were working.
+As he approached the intersection with Gilliam Street, he noticed his brakes were not working.

 Clark allegedly drove through a stop sign and into a yard at 2535 Pearl St. He continued up a hill before his vehicle plunged over a retaining wall and fell into the driveway of the Pearl Street home.